AjayShukla007/Journey_100dayOfCode/Readme.md

 Problem medium level on HackerRank with tc of O(n) and sc of O(1)

 ### day 19 of #100DaysOfCode
+- Improved portfolio case study page to handle different types of data
+- Added private Endpoints to req and get data from databasw

 #### Array:
 - Solved Remove Duplicates from Sorted Array II medium level on leetcode with tc of O(n) and sc of O(1)
+- Solved multiple of 3 and 5 medium level on HackerRank with tc of O(n) and sc of O(1)